avinal/avinal.github.io/static/content/posts/gsoc/meeting-6.md

 ---
+category: gsoc
+date: 2021-07-02T22:22:00
+description: In this eighth meeting questions related to post install generation were asked.
+This was a short meeting.
+image: /images/tech-wallpaper-7.webp
+tags:
+- gsoc
+- FOSSology
 title: Coding Week 4 Meeting-2
-date: 2021-07-02 22:22
-tags: [gsoc, FOSSology]
-category: gsoc
-description: "In this eighth meeting questions related to post install generation were asked.
-This was a short meeting."
-image: "/images/tech-wallpaper-7.webp"
 ---

 In this eighth meeting questions related to post install generation were asked.
 This was a short meeting.